jfvilas/plugin-kwirth-log/README.md

 # Backstage frontend KwirthLog plugin
-This package is a Backstage plugin for **viewing Kubernetes logs** in real-time (live-streaming) via Kwirth.
+This package is a Backstage frontend plugin for **viewing Kubernetes logs** in real-time (live-streaming) via Kwirth.

-**NOTE: KwithLog requires Kwirth vesrsion 0.3.155 or greater**
+**NOTE: KwithLog requires Kwirth vesrsion 0.3.160 or greater**

 This Backstage plugin allows you to live-stream Kubernetes logs associated to your Backstage entities directly inside your Backstage instance.
+It's very important to understand that for this plugin to work...:

+  - You need to install the Kwirth [Backstage backend plugin](https://www.npmjs.com/package/@jfvilas/plugin-kwirth-backend).
-It's very important to understand that for this plugin to work you need to install Kwirth on your Kubernetes cluster, that is, this plugin is just another front end for [Kwirth](https://jfvilas.github.io/kwirth).
+  - You need to install Kwirth on your Kubernetes cluster, that is, this plugin is just another frontend for [Kwirth](https://jfvilas.github.io/kwirth).

 Kwirth is a really-easy-to-use data-exporting system for Kubernetes that runs in only one pod (*no database is needed*).
 Refer to Kwirth GitHub project for [info on installation](https://github.com/jfvilas/kwirth?tab=readme-ov-file#installation).
 Kwirth installation is *one command away* from you.